MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
 This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
 The default value of EnableUserOverride is False.

-Endbenutzer können ihre Anrufer-ID auf **Anonym** mithilfe der Registerkarte **Einstellungen** in der Skype für Business desktop Client festgelegt **Aufrufe eines Endbenutzers** (sofern durch den Administrator aktiviert), wählen **Ausblenden mein Handy Anzahl und Profil Informationen für alle Anrufe **.
+Ihre Endbenutzer können Ihre Anrufer-ID auf **Anonym** festlegen, indem Sie auf der Registerkarte **Einstellungen** im Skype for Business-Desktop Client die Option **Anrufe an Endbenutzer** auswählen (sofern vom Administrator aktiviert), die Option **meine Telefonnummer und Profilinformationen für alle Anrufe verbergen auswählen. **.

 ||||
 |:-----|:-----|:-----|